Wilhelm Sasnal: Such a Landscape

 Wilhelm Sasnal’s work has been inspired by visual information derived from various sources and contexts, including the mass media: television, Internet, and the press.
 Sasnal draws inspiration also from works by other artists whom he considers important and, obviously, from photography.
 His art deals with everyday life and with social processes; it tells the story of growing up at a time of political transformation from actually existing socialism to a new brave world of capitalism, of the politics of commemoration, and of settling accounts with the past.
 The artist demonstrates how his generation copes with the surrounding reality, in which wartime and postwar history remain constantly present.
 For over a decade now, Sasnal has also been making films, both shorts and full-length.
 Anka Sasnal, the artist’s wife, is the films’ co-author.

-The relation between the eye and the memory, the touching and the forgetting, searching for a language and losing the ability to speak—these opposing yet often coinciding experiences refer us to a forlorn territory, the one that has been repressed: the realm of shame and curiosity.
+The relation between the eye and the memory, the touching and the forgetting, searching for a language and losing the ability to speak - these opposing yet often coinciding experiences refer us to a forlorn territory, the one that has been repressed: the realm of shame and curiosity.
 What lies beyond this blind wall?
 Seeking answers to this question, Sasnal pursues the path of works that negotiate the representation of the Holocaust as recorded in material and memorized images as well as in witness testimonies, such as Art Spiegelman’s comic book "Maus", Claude Lanzmann’s documentary "Shoah", or Tadeusz Borowski’s short stories.

 When asked why the Jewish topics - and the Holocaust in particular - are so important to him, Sasnal responds: “It stems from a subconscious sense of loss which is extremely hard to define.
 Perhaps it also stems from the sense of guilt which has been instilled in me - a Pole brought up in the Christian tradition.
 To be sure, I did not choose Jewish topics out of sentiment, but rather out of my own personal concern.
 Now it all seems easier to me, for I have processed those issues, I have named them.
 Jan Tomasz Gross was right when he said: ‘Poles should deal with this for their own sake, not for anybody else’s.’”

-Wilhelm Sasnal’s exhibition at POLIN Museum - a modern, open institution of culture which does not shy away from posing difficult questions and from engaging its audience in personal interpretations and in a dialogue with history - will address the audiences interested in Polish-Jewish relations as well as all those who feel emotionally involved in the current affairs - in their social, political and poetic dimension.
+Wilhelm Sasnal’s exhibition at POLIN Museum - a modern, open institution of culture which does not shy away from posing difficult questions and from engaging its audience in personal interpretations and in a dialogue with history - addresses the audiences interested in Polish-Jewish relations as well as all those who feel emotionally involved in the current affairs - in their social, political and poetic dimension.
 While inquiring into the meaning of the Polish landscape, the exhibition of Sasnal’s works at POLIN Museum poignantly addresses the formation of the nation’s identity, as mirrored in clichéd images of nature, projections of historical greatness and attendant resentments that bear on the totality of our experience of the present.
 The individual paintings remain ambiguous and open to interpretation, and yet brought together in one exhibition they convey a message to the Museum audience: our politics of memory will be personal rather than written by those in power, or else it will soon cease to exist altogether.

 The exhibition is curated by Adam Szymczyk.
 In the years 2003-2014 he headed the Kunsthalle Basel, and in the years 2014-2017 he was Artistic Director of documenta 14 in Athens and Kassel.